Officers & Directors

 Michael LaPointe became Research Frontiers’ Director of Marketing for Architectural Windows and Displays in March 2000 and was promoted to the position of Vice President – Marketing in March 2002.
 Michael LaPointe, a graduate of Brown University with a B.A. in Organizational Behavior & Management and a B.A. in Psychology, worked in a marketing capacity for IBM Corporation in the early 1980s.
 He subsequently founded and developed several companies involved in the application and licensing of new technologies for various consumer products.
 During that period Mr. LaPointe also worked as a management consultant, where in 1994 he began his relationship with Research Frontiers, assisting it with its marketing strategy.
 He has extensive experience in licensing new technologies, both as a licensor and a licensee, and in bringing products using new technologies to market.

 Steven Slovak joined Research Frontiers in January 1989 as a chemist and was promoted to various positions.
-In November 2005 Mr. Slovak became Research Frontiers’ Director of Film Development, and in January 2008 was promoted to his current position as Vice President-Technology where he oversees a growing team of chemists.
-Steve Slovak is an inventor on numerous patents and patent applications held by Research Frontiers worldwide on SPD-Smart light-control technology, and is a member of various scientific organizations including the ASTM International and the National Fenestration Ratings Council (NFRC).
+In November 2005 Mr. Slovak became Research Frontiers’ Director of Film Development, and in January 2008 was promoted to Vice President – Technology where he oversaw a growing team of chemists.
+In February of 2019 he was promoted to Chief Technology Officer.
+Steve Slovak was an inventor on numerous patents and patent applications held by Research Frontiers worldwide on SPD-Smart light-control technology and was a member of various scientific organizations including ASTM International and the National Fenestration Ratings Council (NFRC).

 Seth Van Voorhees became Research Frontiers’ Chief Financial Officer and Vice President – Business Development in January of 2011.
 Prior to joining Research Frontiers, Mr. Van Voorhees previously held senior financial, business development and investment banking positions as CFO of American Pacific, a publicly-traded specialty chemical manufacturer, and at Merrill Lynch, Wasserstein Perella and UBS Warburg, where he completed numerous investment banking assignments for advanced power technology and industrial clients.
 Earlier in his career, Mr. Van Voorhees worked for Battelle, Pacific Northwest Laboratories where he focused on advanced battery technology for the US Department of Energy.
 Mr. Van Voorhees’ academic credentials include a doctorate in chemistry from the University of Pennsylvania, a MBA from Columbia University and a BS from SUNY at Stony Brook.